 Drying Process:

-First part of my drying routine is using a microfiber towel,
+First part of my drying routine is using a tee-shirt towel,

 • Reduces dry time